challaanil/Linear-regression/README.md

 # Linear-regression
-Project is about the predicting the chance of Admit on the bases of admission criteria
+Project is about, predicting the chance of Admit on the bases of admission criteria